nebulab/cangaroo/README.md

 3. Integrations convert data to be compatible with an external service API;
 4. Integrations send converted data to the external service.

-Cangaroo is born with built-in Wombat extensions compatibility, so you can use any extensions that you can find [here](https://github.com/wombat).
+Cangaroo is born with built-in Wombat extensions compatibility.
+All the old Wombat exensions have been migrated to the [Cangaroo organization](https://github.com/cangaroo) so that they can be maintained more easily.

 ## The whole story